-US jobless claims rise to 778,000 as pandemic worsens
+US jobless claims up for 2nd straight week as virus worsens

 The heart of the problem is an untamed virus: The number of confirmed infections in the United States has shot up to more than 170,000 a day, from fewer than 35,000 in early September.
 The arrival of cold weather in much of the country could further worsen the health crisis.

-Meanwhile, another economic threat looms: The impending expiration of two federal unemployment programs the day after Christmas could eliminate benefits for 9.1 million people, according to the Century Foundation think tank.
+Meanwhile, another economic threat looms: The impending expiration of the two supplemental federal unemployment programs the day after Christmas could end benefits completely for 9.1 million jobless people.
 Congress has failed for months to agree on any new stimulus aid for jobless individuals and struggling businesses after the expiration of a multi-trillion dollar rescue package it enacted in March.

-Most economists warn that without more government aid, the hardships will deepen for jobless individuals and for struggling businesses and states, which would likely have to slash services and jobs.
+Most economists warn that without more government aid, hardships will deepen for individuals, small companies and localities and states, which will likely have to slash services and jobs.

 The expiration of benefits will make it harder for the unemployed to make rent payments, afford food or keep up with utility bills.
 Most economists agree that because unemployed people tend to quickly spend their benefits, such aid is effective in boosting the economy.

 When the viral outbreak struck in early spring, it flattened the economy with stunning speed.
 Employers slashed 22 million jobs in March and April, sending the unemployment rate rocketing to 14.7%, the highest rate since the Great Depression.

 Since then, the economy has regained more than 12 million jobs.
 Yet the nation still has about 10 million fewer jobs than it did before the pandemic erupted.